 Are you a parent, teacher, or student leader that would like to have your students participate in the Junior Duck Stamp Program?
 This page is for you.
 Here you will find all of the information you need to make the program a success for both you and your students!

 US Fish and WIldlife Service runs this incredible art contest every year that is based on the Federal Duck Stamp Contest.
 If you hunt, to hunt waterfowl you have to purchase a duck stamp.
 Every year, they have a contest to see who's drawing will be on the stamp that the hunters will need to purchase.
 The Jr. contest is basically the same art contest, but open only to students in Grades K - 12.
 It is a great way for students to learn about wildlife, conservation, and art as well!

-Students then take home materials and resources to produce their own waterfowl art piece.
-Every art piece that is mailed back to CWA is entered into the California State Junior Duck Stamp Art Contest, and the state receives $1 for each entry from the U.S. Fish and Wildlife Service to go toward conservation education programs.
+For every art piece that is mailed and entered into the California State Junior Duck Stamp Art Contest, the state receives $1 for each entry from the U.S. Fish and Wildlife Service to go toward conservation education programs.

 What are Junior Duck Stamps used for?

 Junior Duck Stamps raise money for youth conservation education and promote nature awareness, nature-inspired art skills, information about the National Wildlife Refuge system and the role of hunting in conservation.
 They are not a mandatory stamp for hunting, but rather an optional purchase.

 Ok - so now that you know a little about the program, how do you teach your students about it and get them involved?
 Check out these amazing resources below!

 JUNIOR DUCK STAMP CURRICULUM GUIDES (GRADES K-12)

 Junior Duck Stamp Non-formal Educator Guide (13MB) (Grades K-12)